 In some cases, eliminating gluten does seem to help reduce psoriasis.
 In a smaller number of cases, eliminating gluten can lead to dramatic improvements.

-And, Dr. William Davis, cardiologist and author of the best-selling book Wheat Belly, includes psoriasis in a list of autoimmune diseases that have been associated with gliadin.
+And, Dr. William Davis, cardiologist and author of the best-selling book [amazon text=Wheat Belly&chan=default id&asin=1609614798], includes psoriasis in a list of autoimmune diseases that have been associated with gliadin.

 In an article titled Autoimmunity and Wheat, Dr. Davis explains that wheat consumption has been identified as both an initiating process in autoimmunity, as well as a perpetuating factor:

 Autoimmunity is just one way that tells us that this “food” was never appropriate for human consumption in the first place.
 First consumed in desperation 10,000 years ago, after not consuming grains for the preceding 2.5 million years, then altered by the efforts of geneticists and agribusiness, increased wheat consumption accounts for the increasing landscape of multiple autoimmune conditions, especially type 1 diabetes in children (and, now, adults), Hashimoto’s, and inflammatory bowel diseases.